webfactory/ssh-agent/README.md

         ...
         steps:
             - actions/checkout@v2
-            # Make sure the @v0.4.1 matches the current version of the
+            # Make sure the @v0.5.0 matches the current version of the
             # action
-            - uses: webfactory/ssh-agent@v0.4.1
+            - uses: webfactory/ssh-agent@v0.5.0
               with:
                   ssh-private-key: ${{ secrets.SSH_PRIVATE_KEY }}
             - ... other steps
 ```
 5. If, for some reason, you need to change the location of the SSH agent socket, you can use the `ssh-auth-sock` input to provide a path.

-### Using multiple keys
+### Using Multiple Keys

 There are cases where you might need to use multiple keys.
 For example, "[deploy keys](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys)" might be limited to a single repository, so you'll need several of them.